 As with all training it’s important to conduct a full warm up and adequate cool down so that your body is ready for the next running session and you reduce the likelihood of an injury.
 Shin splints is a common occurrence so ensure you have adequate footwear and seek expert advice if symptoms arise.
 You can read more on training with shin splints here.

-If you would like more advice on improving your running for the ADF then please feel free to get in touch with The Barracks Gym.
+If you would like more advice on improving your running for the ADF then please feel free to get your 2 Week Trial now!

 Michael and Carly both have walked the path you are about to take and are commited to help you get started with your training for a successful enlistment with free tips and articles.